flashlightministries/oilforlight/_random/2017-11-07-atheist-chicagonow-1.md

 permalink: "/atheist-chicagonow-1"
 ---

-(**Note**: I use the word *God*, capital 'G', to refer to the one living God of the Bible, the coeternal Godhead of the Father, the Son and the Holy Spirit.)
+(**Note**: I use the word *God*, with a capital 'G', to refer to the one living God of the Bible, the coeternal Godhead of the Father, the Son and the Holy Spirit.)

 Is it insane to believe in a jealous God?
 The only point of this atheist's disjointed and self-congratulatory blog post is to hammer on the assertion that Christians are insane for believing in God and that he is sane for rejecting Him.